swapnibble/EosCommander/README.md

 </p>

 EOS commander is an Android client for EOSIO DApp developer.
 It includes functions of wallet.
 Developers can test wallet, account, transaction, contract, etc. on the Android device.

-PLACTAL team hopes this makes more EOS mobile DApps activated.
+EOS Commander is designed with MVP pattern.
+You can use "io.plactal.eoscommander.data" and "io.plactal.eoscommander.crypto" package to any JAVA projects.

 # Table of contents